bscout9956/NFSU2ExOpts/README.txt

 NFS Underground 2 - Extra Options - Build 2; Rev.01
 Made by nlgzrgn
+Unofficial edits by BlackScout
 ------------------------------------------------------------------------------------------------------------
 Features:
 (Almost every option can be edited from .ini file.)

+-- (NEW!)
+DebugCamWorld can now be toggled in the ini.
+> Just press L and use the numpad to move around the map.

+-- (NEW!)
+You can change the reflection resolution for Cars and roads!
+!
+Increasing the Car Reflection resolution beyond 256 may cause crashes.
+!
+The Road Reflection resolution tweak does not work at maximum settings.
+Set the in-game option to one tick below.

 -- (NEW!)
 You can enable subtitles for English!
 > German, French, Spanish, all have subtitles.
 Why not English?